desophos/chemotaxis/README.md

 chemotaxis
 ==========

 An agent that learns to find food.
-Evolves using pybrain, moves using pymunk, displays using pygame.